 We provide a discount on the purchase of regular eyeglass lenses, including add-ons, when purchased at a Kaiser Permanente Optical Shop.
 Regular eyeglass lenses are any lenses with a refractive value.
 If only one eye needs correction, we also provide a balance lens for the other eye.

-You will receive a discount on the purchase of eyeglass lenses and frames combined in lieu of the purchase of contact lenses.
+You will receive a discount on the purchase of eyeglass lenses and frames combined.